ICSA

 Dried Blood Sample Card

 The test involves putting some blood on a special blood collection card and mailing the dried blood to a family reunion police officer in China.
 Cost is minimal.
-You can order the required card from a US adoptive mom for $5 including postage, or from a European adoptee for about the same cost.
-The cost to mail an envelope to China via USPS is about $20-$30 and may be cheaper from other countries.
+Nanchang Project has instructions on their website.
+You can order the required card from one of their volunteers for $5-8 USD, and the cost to mail an envelope to China is about $20-$30 USD, although actual costs will vary depending on your location and chosen shipping company.

 Commercial Lab STR/Paternity/CODIS Test